-Spatial Predicate Grounding (SPG): Our evaluation of the SPG module assesses whether the correct figure landmarks can be identified using the spatial reasoning described in Section IV-C. As shown in Table I, SPG performs uniformly well across all environments.
-The few failure cases are due to instances where the figure and the ground landmarks are far apart, and a closer landmark is available to serve as the ground landmark.
+Spatial Predicate Grounding (SPG): We evaluated whether the SPG module could identify the correct figure landmarks using spatial reasoning described in Section IV-C. As shown in Table I, the SPG module performs uniformly well across all environments.
+The few failure cases were due to the instances where the distance between the figure and the ground landmarks was larger than the search threshold.
+Please see the supplementary materials for a breakdown of the accuracy per spatial relation.

-Lifted Translation (LT): Liu et al. [8] conducted comprehensive evaluation of generalization of various finetuned and prompting LLM for lifted translation.
-We compare the accuracies of the best-performing model in Liu et al. [8], i.e., T5-base fine-tuned on a large composted dataset, and retrieval augmented generation (RAG) [40] with varying numbers of in-context examples.
-Fine-tuned T5-base model achieves high accuracies across all environments, which means the composed dataset constructed by [8] covers most temporal patterns we consider in this work.
-For RAG, we vary the number of in-context examples from 10 to 100, the maximum number of tokens allowed by GPT-4 [17].
-We observe that as the number of examples increases, the accuracy increases but is lower than that of the fine-tuned T5 model.
-Thus, we use the fine-tuned T5-base model for lifted translation in the full system.
-For cost effective reasons, we average the RAG results over two seeds per city.
+Lifted Translation (LT): Liu et al. [8] conducted a comprehensive evaluation of the generalization capability of various fine-tuned and pretrained LLMs for lifted translation.
+We compared the accuracies of the best-performing model in [8], i.e., T5-base fine-tuned on a large composed dataset, and retrieval augmented generation (RAG) [40] with varying numbers of in-context examples.
+The fine-tuned model achieved the highest accuracies across all environments.
+As we increase the number of in-context examples for RAG from 10 to 100, the maximum tokens allowed by GPT-4 [17], we observe that the accuracy increases but is lower than that of the fine-tuned model.
+Thus, we used the fine-tuned T5-base model for lifted translation in our system.
+For cost effective reasons, we averaged the RAG results over two seeds per city.